 What is EPF?

-The Employees’ Provident Fund (EPF) is a fund which is related to the retirement savings scheme which is governed by the provisions of Employees’ Provident Fund Organisation (EPFO) under the Employees’ Provident Fund and Miscellaneous Provisions Act, 1952.
+The Employees’ Provident Fund (EPF) is a retirement savings scheme governed by the provisions of the Employees’ Provident Fund Organisation (EPFO) under the Employees’ Provident Fund and Miscellaneous Provisions Act, 1952.
 It is primarily designed for salaried employees working in organized sectors.

 Features of EPF

 - Eligibility: EPF is mandatory for employees earning a basic salary of up to Rs.
 15,000 per month.
-However, employees earning more than this threshold can voluntarily contribute.
+However, employees earning more than this threshold can choose to make voluntary contributions.

-- Contribution: Both employer and employee contribute 12% of the individual employee’s basic salary and dearness allowance to the EPF account savings.
+- Contribution: Both the employer and the employee contribute 12% of the individual employee’s basic salary and dearness allowance to the EPF account savings.

-- Interest Rate: The interest rate on EPF will be calculated on the basis of annual terms by the EPFO.
-As per the recent updates, it ranges around 8%.
+- Interest Rate: The interest rate on the EPF will be calculated on an annual basis by the EPFO.
+According to recent updates, the rate ranges around 8%.

-- Withdrawal Rules: Partial withdrawals are allowed for specific purposes such as medical emergencies, education, home purchase, and retirement after 58 years.
+- Withdrawal Rules: Partial withdrawals are permitted for specific purposes, including medical emergencies, education, home purchase, and retirement after 58 years.

-- Tax Benefits: EPF contributions are qualify for the purpose of tax deduction under Section 80C of the Income Tax Act, and withdrawals after five years of continuous service are tax-free.
+- Tax Benefits: EPF contributions are eligible for tax deduction under Section 80C of the Income Tax Act, and withdrawals after five years of continuous service are tax-free.

 What is PPF?

-The Public Provident Fund (PPF) is a fund which is a long-term investment scheme introduced by the Government of India, available to all individuals, including self-employed professionals, freelancers, and salaried individuals.
+The Public Provident Fund (PPF) is a long-term investment scheme introduced by the Government of India, available to all individuals, including self-employed professionals, freelancers, and salaried employees.

 Features of PPF

-- Eligibility: Any Indian citizen, whether salaried or self-employed, can open a PPF account.
+- Eligibility: Any Indian citizen, whether salaried or self-employed, is eligible to open a PPF account.
 However, HUFs and NRIs are not eligible.

-- Contribution: The minimum annual contribution of PPF is Rs.
-500, while the maximum is Rs.
-1.5 lakh per basis of the financial year.
+- Contribution: The minimum annual contribution to a PPF is Rs.
+500, while the maximum is Rs. ₹1.5 lakh per annum, based on the financial year.

 - Interest Rate: The interest rate is determined quarterly by the Government of India.
 It is generally around 7% to 8%.